-Today most Ghanaians self-identify as Christians.
-However, the native religion of the influential Ashanti Empire was a form of pantheism known as Akom, a Twi word meaning “to be hungry”.
-Many of the traditions of Akom are still very much alive today and are combined with Christian traditions.
+Today, most Ghanaians identify as Christian.
+However, the native religion of the influential Ashanti Empire was a form of polytheism.
+Many elements of this faith tradition are still active today and are a big part of Ghanaian culture.
+And they’re combined with Christian traditions too.

-Relatives who have passed over are also part of this nonphysical realm.
-A favourite spirit of traditional Ghanaian storytellers is Anansi, a swindling spider, represented in Neil Gaiman’s novel, American Gods, which was recently made into a TV series.
+Relatives who have passed over are also considered to be part of the non-physical realm.
+A favourite spirit god of traditional Ghanaian storytellers is Anansi, a deceptive spider, represented in Neil Gaiman’s novel, American Gods, which was recently made into a TV series.

 8) Is Ghana’s culture matriarchal?

-One of the most predominant cultures in southern Ghana, that of the Akan people, distribute riches and titles to the next generation based on the matrilineal line.
+One of the most predominant cultures in southern Ghana, that of the Akan people, practises a system of inheritance based on the matriarchal lineage.
 However, men still hold the main positions of power in this society.

-So, for example, while both the king and his sister will inherit their royal status and wealth from their mother, it is the king who will sit on the throne.
-However, it is not the king’s son who will be given the throne, but the king’s sister’s son.
+So, for example, while both the king and his sister will inherit their royal status and wealth from their mother, it’s the king who will sit on the throne.
+But, it’s not the king’s son who will be given the throne, but the king’s sister’s son.

-Another staple of Ghanaian cuisine is jollof rice: kind of biryani flavoured, with tomatoes and chili.
+Another staple of Ghanaian cuisine is jollof rice: a one-pot rice dish that includes a variety of Ghanaian spices with tomatoes and chili.

 Peanuts are often used to flavour stews and garnish dishes.
 You’ll also find taro leaves and okra in many dishes.

-Street food is a beloved Ghanaian custom, so be sure to buy a few takeaway meals in the market when you visit.
+Street food is also a big part of Ghanaian culture, so be sure to buy a few takeaway meals in the market when you visit.

 11) How are children in Ghana named?

-The first names of children of Akan tribes like the Fante and Ashanti are based on the day of the week on which they were born.
-The day on which you are born, and therefore your name, is said to influence aspects such as your spiritual and professional path, and your personality.
+The first names of children of Akan tribes – like the Fante and Ashanti tribes – are based on the day of the week on which they were born.
+It’s said that your name influences aspects such as your spiritual and professional path, as well as your personality.

 12) Why are Ghanaian coffins so unique?

 If you’re ever in Accra, you’re likely to spot a huge fish or aeroplane sculpture travelling down a side street on the shoulders of several gentlemen.
-You might be surprised to learn that these detailed wooden carvings are not only artworks, they are also coffins.
+You might be surprised to learn that these detailed wooden carvings are not only artworks, they’re also coffins.

 The custom of creating elaborate coffins for persons of prominence originates from the Ga people’s belief that life carries on after death.
 The theme for the coffin is usually based on the person’s vocation, and the goal is to make a good impression once the deceased gets to the other side.

-If you are lucky enough to spot one, take note of the workmanship.
-These are truly works of art that take more than a month to complete.
+If you’re lucky enough to spot one, take note of the workmanship.
+A lot of care goes into making these coffins, and they can take more than a month to complete.

 13) What type of music originated in Ghana?

-Customarily, music had a social function in ancient Ghanian society.
-Drumming was used as a form of communication, and stories told using music helped to convey the history of the people.
+Customarily, music had a social function in Ghanaian society.
+Drumming was used as a form of communication, and stories told using music helped to convey the history of Ghanaian people.

-A praise singer, or griot, would have the role of documenting and conveying the accomplishments of kings.
-String and wind instruments were common in the north, while in the south drumming was the main way to make music.
+Similarly, a praise singer, or griot, would have the role of documenting and conveying the accomplishments of kings.
+String and wind instruments were also commonly used by Ghanaian people in the north, while in the south, drumming was the main way to make music.

-The Portuguese, Dutch and British introduced the people of Ghana to European instruments.
-Soon after they gained independence, musicians in Ghana began creating traditional rhythms using these instruments, thereby developing a style now known as highlife.
+The Portuguese, Dutch and British introduced European instruments to Ghana during colonisation.
+Soon after Ghana gained independence, musicians in Ghana began creating traditional rhythms using these instruments, thereby developing a musical style now known as highlife.

-Today the style has evolved into hiplife: electronic beats featuring Twi language rap.
+Today, highlife has evolved into hiplife: electronic beats featuring Twi-language rap.
 Upbeat gospel songs are also favoured by the majority, due to Ghana being a predominantly Christian country.

 14) How did the Ghanaian movie industry develop?

-What many foreigners note is that the spirit world has a very physical presence in these films.
-The largest media capital in Africa, Nigeria’s Nollywood, has even taken an interest in Ghana’s film-makers and actors, setting up several recent partnerships.
+Ghanaian films have become so successful that the largest media capital in Africa, Nigeria’s Nollywood, has even taken an interest in Ghana’s film-makers and actors, setting up several partnerships.